Honor suicide

 Honor suicide is a type of suicide whereby a person kills themself to escape the shame of an action they consider immoral or dishonorable, such as having had extra-marital sexual affairs, partaking in a scandal, or suffering defeat in battle.
 It is distinguished from regular suicide in that the subject is actively deciding to either privately or publicly kill themself for the sake of restoring or protecting honor.
 Some honor suicides are a matter of personal choice and are devoid of any cultural context.
-For example, honor suicides have been committed by military figures when faced with defeat, such as Adolf Hitler, Mark Antony, Władysław Raginis, Yoshitsugu Saito, Jozef Gabčík, Hans Langsdorff, and Emperor Theodore (Tewodros II) of Ethiopia.
+For example, honor suicides have been committed by military figures when faced with defeat, such as Saul, Mark Antony, Władysław Raginis, Yoshitsugu Saito, Jozef Gabčík, Hans Langsdorff, and Emperor Theodore (Tewodros II) of Ethiopia.

 History in Japan

 Honor suicide has deep roots historically in Japanese society, most famously in the form of harakiri (also known as seppuku).
 The 1962 film Harakiri directed by Masaki Kobayashi gives a direct and coherent portrayal of the act, involving ritualistic suicide by disembowelment.
 This would be voluntary and most often carried out by samurai who had failed to follow proper conduct, considering death to be preferable to dishonor.
 Harakiri was viewed as a form of self-sacrifice, not a punishment or penalty forced on a servant by their lord.